Star Wars: Bounty Hunter: Plot

 Jango delivers Fust to Sebolto on Malastare, but the crime lord quickly deduces Jango's true intentions and attempts to flee, only to fall to his death down a pipe leading into his death stick factory.
 Jango enters the factory and finds some Bando Gora members guarding a ship with Huttese markings on it, hinting at the Hutts' involvement in the death stick distribution ring.
-Montross ambushes Jango again, taunting him over his adoptive father's, Jaster Mereel, death, and the disastrous Battle of Galidraan, where Jango's Mandalorian forces were slain by a Jedi ambush.
+Montross ambushes Jango again, taunting him over his adoptive father's, Jaster Mereel, death and the disastrous Battle of Galidraan, where Jango's Mandalorian forces were slain by a Jedi ambush.
 Jango is defeated, but escapes with Wesell's help.

-On Tatooine, while Wesell goes to question Gardulla the Hutt, Jango impresses Jabba by killing Longo Two-Guns and his gang.
-After learning from Jabba about Gardulla's involvement with the Bando Gora, Jango travels to her castle, but is captured after an imprisoned Wesell, whom he left in her cell to avoid sounding the alarm, compromises his position.
-Quickly escaping, he confronts Gardulla and feeds her to her pet Krayt dragon, which he then kills.
+On Tatooine, while Wesell goes to question Gardulla the Hutt, Jango kills gang leader Longo Two-Guns to gain an audience with Jabba.
+After Jabba reveals Gardulla's involvement with the Bando Gora, Jango travels to her castle but is captured when an imprisoned Wesell, whom he left in her cell to avoid sounding the alarm, compromises his position.
+He escapes, confronts Gardulla, and feeds her to her pet Krayt dragon, which he then kills.
 Leaving Wesell behind, Jango continues his search for Vosa alone, only for Montross to attack Rozatta's station in an attempt to hinder him.
 Jango arrives to find a dying Rozatta, who gives him a guidance device to help him track Vosa and asks him to find something to live for besides money.

 Jango journeys to Bogden's moon Kohlma, the Bando Gora's secret headquarters, where he finds Montross waiting for him in front of Vosa's citadel.
 Jango defeats Montross and leaves him to be killed by the Bando Gora, refusing to give him a warrior's death.
 As he enters the citadel, Jango is captured and tortured by Vosa, until Wesell suddenly arrives to rescue him, getting herself injured in the process.
 After finally defeating Vosa, Darth Tyranus arrives and chokes her to death, before explaining to a stunned Jango that the bounty was merely a test to find someone worthy of becoming the genetic template for a clone army, and that Jango passed it.
 The bounty hunter agrees to be cloned but, in addition to his monetary reward, demands that he get to keep one unmodified clone for himself (thus honoring Rozatta's final wish).
-The game ends with Jango carrying the wounded Wesell to Slave I, while telling her not to push her luck when she asks to split the reward 50/50.
+The game ends with Jango carrying the wounded Wesell to Slave I while telling her not to push her luck when she suggests splitting the reward 50/50.